JuliaHealth/NeuroAnalyzer.jl/README.md

 ## General remarks

 NeuroJ.jl will process both NeuroJ.EEG objects (EEG metadata header + time + epoched signals + components) and signals (single-channel or multi-channel/multi-trial).
-The latter have no header, therefore some functions will be limited.
+The latter have no metadata header, therefore some functions will be limited.

 The following conventions are used: